No prophet is accepted in his hometown

 So, what should a leader do about it?

-First be aware, and help those who have been with you “too long”, to path to go and fall in love with another mission, another vision, another leader.
-Know, that perfection does not exists, and that those who seek perfection, will find that the grass is not greener.
-It is just as green, after you give it enough time to blend the experiences.
+First be aware of it, and help those who have been with you “too long”, to find a new path to go and fall in love with another mission, another vision, another leader.
+Know, that perfection does not exist, and that those who seek perfection, will find that the grass is not greener, no matter where they go.
+It looks green from the outside, yet it is just as green, after you give it enough time to blend the experiences, dilute them, and not see just the brilliance.

 Second, you should weigh carefully what you share, and with whom – as not everyone is ready and capable to hear the real ups and downs of the startup journey.